ErikRingen/SCI_2025/README.md

 ## Prerequisites

 The mathematical pre-reqs for this course are light.
 I assume that you have taken high-school level algebra and are comfortable with plotting functions in a Cartesian plane e.g., y = mx + b and understand basic descriptive statistics/data visualizations such as scatterplots, histograms.

 On the coding side, *I highly reccomend that you have some experience programming in R*, because it is very challening to learn the modelling and programming for the first time simulataneously.
+You do not need to be an expert, but should have a minimum 1 semester worth of experience in R to get the most out of this course.

 ## Graded components